 - Choose a font for tab items, including a different font for the selected item

 - Add button glyphs, such as settings and search (to learn about glyphs the system provides, see SF Symbols)

-By default, a tab bar is translucent, and only the selection indicator is opaque.
-When the tab bar is focused, the selection indicator includes a drop shadow that emphasizes its selected state.
+By default, a tab bar is translucent, and only the selected tab is opaque.
+When the tab bar is focused, the selected tab includes a drop shadow that emphasizes its selected state.
 The height of a tab bar is 68 points and its top edge is 46 points from the top of the screen; neither of these values can be changed.

 |Maximum width||Maximum height|